Crell/mastobot/README.md

 ## Post directories

 Each strategy relies on a directory that contains status messages to post.
-Mastobot supports four formats for posts, including both files and directories, all of which can be mixed-and-matched.
+Mastobot supports six formats for posts, including both files and directories, all of which can be mixed-and-matched.
 For the `sequence` strategy, files and directories are included together in the same lexical list.

 ### Simple messages